Hello Colleagues! Below are links to some of my favorite resources, loosely organized by topic- I hope you find this useful!

 Perinatal Mental Health Reading for Clinicians

-These books have been helpful in my practice and I hope you will find them useful, too !
+These books have been helpful in practice and we hope you will find them useful, too !

 A breastfeeding-friendly approach to postpartum depression: A resource guide for health care providers by Kathleen Kendall-Tackett